rmammen/kelly-electric-solar-emf/docs/04-data-access-and-blockers.md

 ## The Contingency Plan

-Data delays weren't a surprise risk — GIS modeling had been raised as early as February as a fallback in case data collection stalled.
+Data delays weren't a surprise risk, GIS modeling had been raised as early as February as a fallback in case data collection stalled.
 When it became clear in April that we might not get complete data in time, I pushed the team to explicitly plan for that scenario rather than waiting it out:

 - Identified dashboard-level VRM data as the most reliable data source available
-- Considered a partial approach — analyzing EMF data delivered on a thumb drive up to whatever date it was available
+- Considered a partial approach, analyzing EMF data delivered on a thumb drive up to whatever date it was available
 - Began drafting a statement of work so that whatever we couldn't finish would be usable by the next capstone team

 ## Outcome